martinthomson/http-replay/draft-thomson-http-replay.md

 prior to completion of the handshake needs to consider how a possible replay of early data could affect that processing.

+A server can partially process requests that are incomplete.
+Parsing header fields - without acting on the values - and determining request routing is likely to be safe from side-effects, but other actions might not be.

 Intermediary servers do not have sufficient information to make this determination, so {{status}} describes a way for the origin to signal to them that a particular request isn't appropriate for early data.
 Intermediaries that